Skip to main content

 Classes Not Working?

-• Verify classes are imported successfully in the Skelementor admin
+• Verify the import completed successfully in the Skelementor admin screen.

-• Clear Elementor cache: Elementor → Tools → Regenerate CSS
+• Clear Elementor cache through Elementor -> Tools -> Regenerate CSS.

 Import Errors?

-• Check CSS syntax for missing semicolons or units
+• Check for missing semicolons, unsupported values, or reserved class names.

 Need Help?